samanthaming/samanthaming.com/content/tidbits/83-4-ways-to-convert-string-to-character-array.md

 ---
 title: 4 Ways to Convert String to Character Array in JavaScript
 description: How to convert a string into an array of characters in JavaScript?
 Here are 4 ways using the built-in split and 3 new ES6 methods.
-Read which is best for different scenarios...
+Read which is best for different scenarios.
 tags: [javascript, array, string]
 order: 83
 createdAt: 2020-03-14